-Most roofs start to leak when water enters through exposed joints or seams in low quality roofing material.
+Most roofs start to leak when water enters through exposed joints or seams in low-quality roofing material.
 If for instance, it’s made of a number of piles, water can travel between layers and start dripping from other parts of the building.
 Such leaks can be difficult to locate and repair.
-Since a SPF based roof or foam roofing is a large monolithic solid mass, it has no cracks or joints where water can get through.
+Since an SPF based roof or foam roofing is a large monolithic solid mass, it has no cracks or joints where water can get through.
 This prevents leaks from springing up even during the strongest of storms.

 Even though it looks heavy, SPF roofing material is a mere 1/3rd of the weight of standard roofing materials.
 It also offers a larger strength to weight ratio as compared to prefabricated sheet roofing systems.

 Since SPF roofs comprise of close-celled polyurethane foam they are dense enough to walk on so the occasional leakage is very easy and quick to repair.
 However, since this material is sprayed on, it contains no fasteners, joints or seams that can allow moisture to creep through and eliminates the need for counter flashing.